Ganthet: Sinestro Corps War

-During the Sinestro Corps War, Ganthet and Sayd are banished from the Guardians of the Universe for embracing emotions, discovering that they have romantic feelings for each other.
-They found the Blue Lantern Corps, a group powered by the blue light of hope, with Saint Walker and Brother Warth being the first two members.
+During the "Sinestro Corps War", Ganthet and Sayd are banished from the Guardians of the Universe for embracing emotions, discovering that they have romantic feelings for each other.
+Just as Parallax attacks the Lanterns, Ganthet and Sayd arrive and draw Parallax into four separate lanterns, reasoning that the Earth Lanterns had proven their superior ability to overcome fear and the division would prevent anyone from being able to release Parallax again.
+Ganthet and Sayd go on to found the Blue Lantern Corps, a group powered by the blue light of hope, with Saint Walker and Brother Warth being the first two members.